Coke-Canada-Bottling-limited/Hyper_Gravity/README.md

 This file indicates the overall structure of working notebooks used in Hyper projects.

-## Demostats & Socialvalues & Store profiling (Previous Method)
-This file is modified from Harold's note book "Demostats & socialvalues".
-I modified it to fit our need, the overall gravity calculation logic is the same as the original workflow.
+The Pipeline orders:
+* Preprocessing:

+Gravity Calculation, UNION THREE SOURCE DATA
+### Notebook Gravity calculation
+generats result tables containing store profiles and store attraction, filtered by either 0.5% or 1% of attraction value.
+### Notebook UNION THREE SOURCE DATA
+preprocess the data sources to a usable format and migrating them together for further processing.

+2. Three different result tables:

+### Demostats Immigration combined table:
+Generates result table of demostats together with immigration data.

+### SV variable provessing
+Social value tables

+### Gravity Competition
+Competition table being able to tell the impact on attraction after taking out the impact of a single BANNER/CHANNEL/CUSTOMER_GROUP.

+## Gravity calculation
+Calculates the gravity value for each store, also including the store information to be used in demostats and social value store profiling.

 A few pipelines are processed in this notebook:
-1. Preprocess and map the demostats value to postal code area.
-* preprocessing from the source data: demo_stats_2023_variables_list combined_ldu_p1
-    combined_ldu_p2
-    environics.demostats2023_18
-    environics.epccf_unique

-* Generated file:
-    environics.demostats_LDU_2023_cleaned

-2.Social value file preprocessing:
-* files used during preprocessing: environics.socialvalues
-    social_values_2023_variables_list
-* Generated file:
-    environics.socialvalues_2023_cleaned

-3.Filter for relevant features (Deprecated)
-    used to manually select the features we need, replaced by master demostats table now.

-4.Demostats variable processing.
-Melt and join all the demostats tables, with the pivoting of tables for purpose of exporting to excel.
-* files used:
-    environics.demostats_LDU_2023_cleaned
-    environics.demostats_LDU_2026_cleaned
-    environics.demostats_LDU_2028_cleaned
-    environics.demostats_LDU_2033_cleaned
-    environics.demostats_LDU_2018_cleaned

-* Generated file:
-    environics.ldu_feature_vals_melted_df

-5.Crossjoin Stores to Postal Codes
+1. Crossjoin Stores to Postal Codes
-On the top of demostats results, joining the store information and do store filtering based on adjacent provinces.
+Joining the store information and do store filtering based on adjacent provinces.
 The gravity calculation is done at the end of this step.

 * files used:
     hyper.unioned_stores_52weeks_2024_0927